 Students will study and perform techniques required to care for dogs housed in the college kennel.
 The course will include both class lecture periods and direct work hours in the kennel as assigned.
 This course may be repeated for a total of two credits.
-[Fall, Spring] Applied Learning-Other [1 credits] [1 contact hour(s)]
+Prerequisite: ANSC 142 and ANSC 142X or permission of the instructor [Fall, Spring] Applied Learning- Other [1 credits] [1 contact hour(s)]